webplatform/docs/tutorials/using_css_multiple_background/index.md

 p.s.
 Check also this phenomenal [http://designfestival.com/the-cicada-principle-and-why-it-matters-to-web-designers/ article about the Cicada Principle] by Alex Walker.

 Note
-CSS properties discussed in this article are defined in the [http://www.w3.org/TR/css3-background/ CSS3 Backgrounds and Borders module], which is currently in the Candidate Recommendation status.
+CSS properties discussed in this article are defined in the [http://www.w3.org/TR/css3-background/ CSS3 Backgrounds and Borders module].

 About the Author
 Konstantin Kichinsky is a developer evangelist focusing on HTML5 and CSS3 web development at Microsoft.
-Tweet him @kichinsky or read his blog.
+Tweet him @kichinsky or read his [http://html5insight.com/ blog].
 }}
 {{Notes_Section}}
 {{Compatibility_Section